anchikai/Astrological-Signs/README.md

 ## Special Thanks to
 - Kotry for providing the Spanish translations
-- BrakeDue for providing the Russian translations
+- BrakeDude for providing the Russian translations
 - Losfrail for helping with complete item rework ideas